Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Setting up a software package to track benefits saves significant time for those in the company’s HR department.
 HR staff won’t have to manually enter data as frequently, which reduces the time required to manage benefits.

 Employees who can check the status of their own benefits need less one-on-one help from HR, too.
-HR personnel won’t be fielding the same questions time and again, allowing them to focus on other important tasks.
+HR personnel won’t be fielding the same questions repeatedly, allowing them to focus on other important tasks.

 With a software package like Gusto, the software also handles the termination of benefits when an employee leaves the organization.
-This not only saves time for HR personnel, but also ensures a dismissed employee won’t mistakenly continue to receive benefits.
+This saves time for HR personnel and ensures a dismissed employee won’t mistakenly continue to receive benefits.

 Adding a Benefit Company-Wide

-When the company decides to add a new benefit for employees, such as a dental insurance plan or life insurance, employees appreciate it.
+Employees appreciate it when the company adds a new benefit for employees, such as a dental or life insurance plan.

 The Difficult Parts of Setting up Employee Benefits